yeuchi/SwiftDesignDev/README.md

     }
 }
 ```
-Panning is broken in XCode 11.1, or at least it requires addition configuration on Framelayout Grid and Contentlayout Grid.
+Also, Panning is broken in XCode 11.1, or at least it requires addition configuration on Framelayout Grid and Contentlayout Grid.
 While I got it working, it is not free from constraint conflicts and warnings.
 Check out Keith Harrison's article<sup>[1]</sup> for solution.

 <img width="220" alt="Screen Shot 2020-06-12 at 6 15 50 PM" src="https://user-images.githubusercontent.com/1282659/84553174-f0239a80-acd8-11ea-88fc-41f4fca067d4.png"> <img width="220" alt="Screen Shot 2020-06-12 at 6 16 45 PM" src="https://user-images.githubusercontent.com/1282659/84553175-f0bc3100-acd8-11ea-9083-603a6accc1a4.png">